tomaszmi/running_median/README.md

 ### Additional Notes

 The implementation must be written in C/C++ and in case of C++ is allowed to use only C++ Standard I/O Library.
 In particular must not use Standard Library algorithms and data structures.
-The algorithm must be optimized in terms of time.
+The designed algorithm must be optimized in terms of time.
 Its complexity should be estimated and justified.
 The code should be clean, well structured and tested using any testing framework.

 # Solution